fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </table>

-Looking at the first example, the "literalValue" transformation specifies that the result should be output to the path "Magnification.dataType".
-Same for the "fluid.transforms.round" transform, where the output will be sent to the path "Magnification.value".
+Looking at the first example, the `literalValue` transformation specifies that the result should be output to the path `Magnification.dataType`.
+Same for the `fluid.transforms.round` transform, where the output will be sent to the path `Magnification.value`.

-The second example above, shows how the "outputPath" will be relative to the current output path.
-Since the entire block is keyed by "Magnification", this becomes the current output path.
-When we encounter `outputPath: "dataType"`, this is interpreted as being relative to the "Magnification" path, and hence result in the full output path "Magnification.dataType".
+The second example above, shows how the `outputPath` will be relative to the current output path.
+Since the entire block is keyed by `Magnification`, this becomes the current output path.
+When we encounter `outputPath: `dataType``, this is interpreted as being relative to the `Magnification` path, and hence result in the full output path `Magnification.dataType`.

 ## Return values, Arrays of transforms and outputting arrays

 ### Return values

-In general, transformations pass their result one level up, unless "outputPath" is explicitly given.
+In general, transformations pass their result one level up, unless `outputPath` is explicitly given.
 This is the reason that something like the below works:

 <table><thead>
 </thead><tbody>